-Unlike a thermostat that can reset itself, once a dryer thermal fuse blows, it will need to be replaced with a new one before the dryer will run.
+Unlike a thermostat that can reset itself, once a dryer thermal fuse blows, you will need to replace the dryer thermal fuse with a new one before the dryer will run.
 While a blown thermal fuse is the most common reason a dryer won’t start, run, or heat, you should remove the fuse from the appliance and test it to determine if it has blown or not before purchasing a new one.
 On electric dryers, the thermal fuse is often located on the blower housing or near the heating element.
-On gas models, the thermal fuse can be found on the blower housing or near the burner.
+On gas dryer models, the thermal fuse can be found on the blower housing or near the burner.
 To reach the fuse on some dryers, you can simply uninstall the appliance’s rear panel or a lower front access panel.
 However, many dryers will require you to fully disassemble the appliance, removing the top panel (and, possibly, a control panel as well), a front panel, a front bulkhead, and the dryer’s drum before you can access the fuse.
 That’s the hard part.
 To uninstall the fuse itself, you will simply unthread one or two mounting screws and disconnect the power wires from the fuse’s terminals.

 Once you’ve removed, or isolated, the thermal fuse from the dryer, you can use a multimeter to test the component for electrical continuity – a continuous electrical path present in the part:

 - Rotate the multimeter dial to the lowest setting for “Ohms of resistance”.

 - Touch the black lead to one of the fuse’s terminals and the red lead to the other terminal.

 - If the meter display shows zero Ohms of resistance, the fuse has electrical continuity and has not blown, indicating that another component in the dryer is likely defective and preventing the appliance from running or heating.
 If the meter display shows no significant change, the fuse has no continuity which means it has blown and will need to be replaced.